Kynsa ha Diwettha – Agan Tirwedh Bewa ha Gonis

 The Tinners’ Way is home to over 20 prehistoric and early Christian sites along its full 18 mile (29km) route, that traces as closely as possible the ancient paths along which tin and copper were transported from the mineral rich area around St Just to sheltered anchorage at St Ives.
 The route was last ‘mapped’ in 1994 since when there have been several changes on the ground including new fencing and gates, and overgrown vegetation which reduces accessibility.

-The aim of Gul Hynsi or Making Tracks is to preserve this historically important feature of the Penwith landscape by re-opening the ancient Tinners’ Way and to improve accessibility to the area of the Penwith landscape through which the route passes.
+The aim of Gul Hynsi or Making Tracks was to preserve this historically important feature of the Penwith landscape by re-opening the ancient Tinners’ Way and to improve accessibility to the area of the Penwith landscape through which the route passes.

 If you would like to learn more about the historic Tinners' Way route, explore our interactive Story Map: